shimgetgoal/power/README.md

 8. Apply the normalization rules - Apply the data normalization rules to see if tables are structured correctly.
 Adjust the tables, as needed.
 Normalization[edit]

+in this final project , we have to improve some essesntial parts.